 ALOHA - INSTALLATION 2019

-With the country he governs going up in smoke, billions of animals dying, thousands of houses burning down, and entire communities becoming homeless, Scott Morrison thought it was OK to fly to Hawaii on holiday.
-With the increasing forces of climate change taking hold over Australia, when is PRIME MINISTER Scott Morrison going to become an advocate for the country he governs, in the same way Pacific Island leaders asked for his help?
+With the country he governed going up in smoke, billions of animals dying, thousands of houses burning down, and entire communities becoming homeless, the then PM Scott Morrison thought it was OK to fly to Hawaii on holiday.
+With the increasing forces of climate change taking hold over Australia, would Scott Morrison ever become an advocate for the country he governed, in the same way Pacific Island leaders asked for his help?
+Nope.

 YAVA Gallery